 The Internal Accounts are exposed to various risks of loss related to theft of, damage to, and destruction of assets.
 The District provides commercial insurance to cover these risks of the Internal Accounts.

 Due to District General Fund

-Due to District General Fund consists of payroll and other expenses paid for by the District on behalf of an individual school.
+Due to District General Fund consists of payroll and other expenses (including District p-card balances) paid for by the District on behalf of an individual school.

 Fund Balance Reporting